briis/hass-weatherflow/README.md

 Here is the list of sensors that the program generates.
 Calculated Sensor means, if No, then data comes directly from the Weather Station, if yes, it is a sensor that is derived from some of the other sensors.

+All entities are prefixed with `weatherflow_` and names are prefixed with `Weatherflow`

 | Sensor ID   | Name   | Description   | Calculated Sensor   |
 | --- | --- | --- | --- |
 | absolute_humidity | Absolute Humidity | The amount of water per volume of air | Yes |